Far-infrared lines hidden in archival deep multi-wavelength surveys: Limits on [CII]-158$\mu$m at $z \sim 0.3-2.9$: Results and discussion

-Our analysis uses a photometric catalog that is \textit{not complete}; we have discussed in Section \ref{sec:completeness} how we measure and attempt to correct this incompleteness.
-We scale our \ciium measurements by the inverse of the fraction of COBE/FIRAS CIB monopole spectrum we resolve; this assumes an underlying extrapolation that the same fraction of the emission from sources not in our photometric catalog is \ciins.
+Our analysis uses a photometric catalog that is incomplete; as discussed in Section \ref{sec:completeness}, we measured and attempted to correct for this incompleteness.
+We scaled our \ciium measurements by the inverse of the fraction of the COBE/FIRAS CIB monopole spectrum that we resolve; this assumes an underlying extrapolation that the same fraction of the emission from sources not in our photometric catalog is \ciins.
 Our measurements would therefore be an underestimation if sources missing from the COSMOS2020 photometric redshift catalog were anomalously bright emitters of \ciiumns.
-However, it is worth pointing out that we only miss $\sim 15-25\%$ of the CIB in the SPIRE bands; thus, a significant portion of the infrared emission from the missing sources would have to be \cii to account for the tension with Y19+P18 which posits $\sim 20\%$ of the CIB to be \ciiumns.
+However, it is worth pointing out that we only miss $\sim 15-25\%$ of the CIB in the SPIRE bands; thus, a significant portion of the IR emission from the missing sources would have to be \cii to account for the tension with Y19+P18, which posits $\sim 20\%$ of the CIB to be \ciiumns.

-Examining the final column of Figure \ref{fig:sed_fits} (or Figure 7 from \citet{Pullen_2018}), note that Y19+P18 uses three points, all $>350~\mu$m to constrain a similar continuum SED model as our analysis; empirically, using a low number of samples only on the Rayleigh-Jean side of the modified black body model could be prone to fitting and numerical systematics.
-More data points at wavelengths away from the bands in which \cii\ emission would appear to enable an analysis like ours to be robust at constraining the nuisance SED parameters.
+Examining the final column of Figure \ref{fig:sed_fits} (or Figure 7 from \citet{Pullen_2018}), we note that Y19+P18 uses three points, all $>350~\mu$m, to constrain a similar continuum SED model as our analysis; empirically, using a low number of samples only on the Rayleigh-Jean side of the modified black-body model could be prone to fitting and numerical systematics.
+More data points at wavelengths away from the bands in which \cii\ emission would enable an analysis like ours to robustly constrain the nuisance SED parameters.

-\subsection{\reviewEditOne{Future Outlook}}
+\subsection{\reviewEditOne{Future outlook}}